-The City of Austin's CIP needs exceed available resources.
-This is exemplified by the approximately \$5 billion public improvement needs that were identified as part of the most recent FY 2016-2017 Long Range CIP Strategic Plan Rolling Needs Assessment.
-Targeting those needs, \$925 million was placed on the ballot and approved by voters as part of a 2018 Bond Package, which included funding for investments in: affordable housing; libraries, museums and cultural arts facilities; parks and recreation; flood mitigation, open space, and water quality protection; health and human services; public safety; and transportation. \$65 million was approved by voters in 2013, and \$250 million was approved by voters in 2018, for affordable housing programs.
-Much of our current need within the CIP is for capital renewal of existing City facilities.
-Key drivers of CIP need in the City of Austin for public improvements are demographic changes, regional needs, information from the City's Facilities Governance process, the Imagine Austin Comprehensive Plan, climate preparedness and sustainability, and information technology advances.
-Many departments' ongoing capital programs will need significant funding installments over the next 10 years to maintain acceptable levels of service for the City's basic infrastructure responsibilities.
-This funding would be used for rehabilitation of existing infrastructure, as well as expansion of infrastructure to meet growth demands.
+A well-functioning public infrastructure system is essential to the City of Austin's quality of life and economy.
+Approximately \$5 billion in public improvement needs, including sidewalks, stormwater infrastructure, water and sanitary sewer, park improvements, and mobility improvements, were identified as part of the most recent (FY 2016-2017) LRCSP Needs Assessment.
+From this starting point of need and following an extensive bond development and community engagement process, \$925 million was placed on the ballot and approved by voters as part of a 2018 Bond Package in order to address the infrastructure needs in the City.
+The bond package included funding for investments in: affordable housing; libraries, museums, and cultural arts facilities; parks and recreation; flood mitigation, open space and water quality protection; health and human services; public safety; and transportation.
+The investment in affordable housing in the 2018 bond was \$250; prior to this, the citizens approved \$65 million for affordable housing in 2013, and \$55 million in 2006.
+However, bond programs are only able to address a portion of the infrastructure needs.
+As noted in the previous section, much of the current need within the CIP is for capital renewal of existing City facilities, and many departments' ongoing capital programs will need significant funding installments over the next 10 years to maintain acceptable levels of service for the City's basic infrastructure responsibilities and to meet growth demands of the City.